Sinewyk/kf2_autokick/README.md

 Install [yarn](https://yarnpkg.com)

-Get the code

-Install dependencies: `yarn --frozen-lockfile`
+Git clone this repo, go into it and run `yarn --frozen-lockfile` to install javascript dependencies

 Killing floor 2 server edits:
   - Activate http basic auth on your killing floor 2 web admin panel